Misunderstood Metrics: Google Analytics 4 Sessions

 Sessions Without Page Views

-Combine these two factors together, and it should be easy to see that a person can open a page in a tab and come back to it hours later, read the content and close the tab.
-Universal Analytics would have seen that as a session with a pageview and be blind to the engagement later in the day.
-Google Analytics 4, however, sees it as a session with a page view, followed hours later as a session with user engagement — it records a second session that has no page_view event!
+With today’s web browsing practices, a person can open a page in a tab and come back to it hours later, read the content and close the tab.
+Google Analytics 4 (GA4) sees that as a session with a page view, followed hours later as user engagement, which is recorded as a new session.
+This second session that has no page view event!
 This happens more often than you may think.
+GA4 even has a metric for this: ‘Engagement rate’ = (the number of engaged sessions) / (total number of sessions).

-Note that this behavior also has the effect of lowering on all of the metrics that are session-based, like page views per session, or engagement time per session.
-If a user reads the content later in the day, all those metrics drop 50%.
+Note that this user behavior also has the effect of lowering on all of the metrics that are session-based (more sessions = smaller numbers per session), like Views per session, or Avg engagement time per session.
+If a user reads the content later in the day, all those metrics drop 50% because the user had 2 ‘sessions’ in total.

-It is more important to understand the engagement of users with your content — this is why I recommend you stop looking at sessions, and focus on users and events.
+It is more important to understand the engagement of users with your content — this is why I recommend you stop looking at sessions, and focus on users, events and engagement metrics.

 Sessions With No Session_Start Event

 Similar to Universal Analytics before it, Google Analytics 4 has to deal with sessions that start just before midnight but end after midnight.
-The session_start event would be on Friday night, but some of the page_views and user_engagements happen early Saturday morning.
+When we dig into the actual events as captured from a BigQuery extract, we see the session_start event would be on Friday night, but some of the page_view and user_engagement events happen early Saturday morning.
 If you are only reporting on Saturday, you would see user engagement in a session that has no session_start event.

 Lone user_engagement at 15 minutes after midnight local time